-- 1. Food Service personnel shall not be expected to report to work, but shall be paid their normal daily rate of pay on days that school is canceled due to inclement weather, provided the days are not rescheduled. - 2.
+- 1. Food Service personnel shall not be expected to report to work, but shall be paid their normal daily rate of pay on days that school is canceled, provided the days are not rescheduled.
+In the event that a program such as Meals on Wheels is canceled on a day that school is not in session, employees scheduled that day are still expected to report to work. - 2.
 When individual school cafeterias are closed on official student attendance days, Food Service personnel shall be permitted to work their normal shift and receive their normal rate of pay, when requested by the Food Service Director.
 When food service personnel have been requested to work under these circumstances, such time may be devoted to extra cleaning and organizing activities.